kampersanda/goodname/README.md

 5: caddy (score=1569)
 ```

-Set upper-case letters in the input description so that an output candidate contains the subsequence consisting of their lower-case ones.
+Set upper-case letters in the input description so that an output always candidate contains the subsequence consisting of those letters.
 In the above example, subsequence ('C', 'D'.
 'D') is always contained in the candidates.

 If you obtain too many or too few candidates, adjust the capitalization setting, as follows.

 ```